 Staggered Herringbone Tile

-The unique “V” pattern of a herringbone tile layout creates a zigzag edge when paired with a staggered design.
-How you lay your herringbone tile makes a difference — consider whether you want it to face down (first photo above) or up.
-You can also choose to face your pattern either left or right (second photo above).
+The unique “V” pattern of a herringbone tile layout creates a zigzag edge when laid in a staggered design.
+How you lay your herringbone tile makes a difference — consider whether you want it to face down, up, left, or right.

 Staggered Subway Tile

-Subway tile has been a trusted decor staple for over a century, but you’ve probably never seen it like this before.
-When staggered, subway tile creates a unique pattern reminiscent of stair steps, suggesting quite aptly that there’s nowhere to go but up with this tile design!
+Subway tile has been a trusted decor staple for over a century, and naturally we will keep finding creative ways to use it.
+When staggered, subway tile creates a unique pattern reminiscent of stair steps!

 Staggered Hexagon Tile

-We are a bit partial to using hexagons for staggered tile transitions because the staggering accentuates the fun honeycomb shape.
-You’ll likely see more hexagon tile in staggered installations than any other shape — and with limitless layout, color, grout, and design combinations, no two installations are the same.
+We are a bit partial to using hexagons for staggered tile patterns because it results in a cheeky honeycomb shape.
+You’ll likely see more staggered hexagon tile than any other shape — and with limitless color, grout, and design combinations, no two installations are the same.

 [Related: Celebrate World Honey Bee Day With Hexagon Tile]